Thank you! Our expert will call you shortly.

 Interesting facts about the Kedarnath temple

-Nestled in the Garhwal Himalayas of Uttarakhand, the Kedarnath Temple is not just a sacred shrine — it is a living legend carved in stone, faith, and time.
-Dedicated to Lord Shiva, this temple stands at an elevation of 3,583 meters (11,755 feet) and is one of the Panch Kedar and an essential part of the Char Dham Yatra.
+Nestled in the Garhwal Himalayas of Uttarakhand, Kedarnath Temple is one of the most sacred shrines dedicated to Lord Shiva.
+Standing at an altitude of 3,583 meters (11,755 feet), it is part of the Panch Kedar and an important pilgrimage site in the Char Dham Yatra circuit.

 Quick Facts About Kedarnath Temple